If you are a nature lover, you’ll love the adorable Caretta-Caretta turtles! This sea turtle species is the only one that finds shelter in Greece.

 Caretta-Carretta Sea Turtles

-If you actually want to see a live breathing adult Caretta-Caretta turtle in Kefalonia you can go at the Koutavos Lagoon in Argostoli.
-You can locate them near the De Bosset Bridge and alongside the waterfront, where they sometimes follow the fish boats and swim around in search for food.
+If you actually want to see a live breathing adult Caretta-Caretta turtle in Kefalonia you can go to the Koutavos Lagoon in Argostoli.
+You can locate them near the De Bosset Bridge and alongside the waterfront, where they sometimes follow the fish boats and swim around in search of food.
 Make sure you take your cameras and take some pictures of this fantastic legendary sea creature!

 Stay at this Kefalonia Villa and visit Argostoli in the morning to see the turtles near the fishing boats looking for food.
-During the hatching season, visit the many beaches where you will see the many hatchlings emerge and gently being laid to sea.
-You can join many volunteers on the Island to survey the nesting beaches of kefalonia to protect the turtle nests.
+During the hatching season, visit the many beaches where you will see the many hatchlings emerge and gently be led to the sea.
+You can join many volunteers on the Island to survey the nesting beaches of Kefalonia to protect the turtle nests.